greg-raven/grus/_posts/2017-02-07-immigration-policy-should-benefit-american-workers.md

 - Letters
 tags:
 - immigration
-- Representative Paul Cook
+- Paul Cook
-- Senator Dianne Feinstein
+- Dianne Feinstein
-- Senator Kamala Harris
+- Kamala Harris
 ---

 Please work with President Trump to fulfill his goal of improving the lives of all Americans.
 I am confident that Congress can work in a non-partisan manner to make this happen.